mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

 1. Write brief code to redirect future standard output to a file.

+    fd = open();
+    dup2(fd, STDOUT_FILENO);

 2. Write a brief code example that uses dup2 and fork to redirect a child process output to a pipe

 3. Give an example of kernel generated signal.
 List 2 calls that can a process can use to generate a SIGUSR1.

 4. What signals can be caught or ignored?

+    All signals except SIGKILL and SIGSTOP can be caught or ignored.

 5. What signals cannot be caught?
 What is signal disposition?

+    SIGKILL and SIGSTOP cannot be caught.
+    Signal disposition is an action occurs while deliveration of a signal to the process is completed.

 6. Write code that uses sigaction and a signal set to create a SIGALRM handler.